 - Ensure the sale is completed while planning for contingency situations, such as a buyer being unable to secure capital to complete the purchase

-M&A firms take an active approach to buy and sell transactions, rather than acting passively.
+M&A firms take an active approach to buying and selling transactions, rather than acting passively.
 They’re focused on helping the seller execute their exit strategy in a way that aligns with the company’s goal and objectives for the sale.

+An M&A firm helps with the sale or acquisition of business transactions.
 If you’re considering working with an M&A advisory firm as a company with plans to sell, it’s important to understand the regulatory requirements, as well as what the firm can do for you.
 Look for a firm with a strong track record, experience selling within your industry and the technological capabilities necessary to assess the market environment.
-Carefully consider the fees a M&A firm charges, including the upfront retainer fee if any, and the overall cost of their services.
+Carefully consider the fees an M&A firm charges, including the upfront retainer fee if any, and the overall cost of their services.

 Tips for Finding a Personal Financial Advisor

-- Interview each advisor to determine who you may want to work with.
+- It is important to interview each advisor to determine who you may want to work with.
 Ask if they are fee-based or fee-only.
 Find out how often they communicate with clients and their preferred method of communication.
 Who is their typical client, and have they worked with investors who have a background that’s similar to yours?
 What’s their overall investing approach?
 Performing your due diligence beforehand can ensure that the advisor you choose is the right one to help you navigate financial planning now and for the long term.

 Photo credit: ©iStock.com/gradyreese, ©iStock.com/PeopleImages, ©iStock.com/Natee Meepian